Dosage Form: ointment

 Indications and Usage for Acyclovir Ointment

-Acyclovir Ointment, USP 5% is indicated in the management of initial genital herpes and in limited non-life-threatening mucocutaneous Herpes simplex virus infections in immunocompromised patients.
+Acyclovir Ointment 5 % is indicated in the management of initial genital herpes and in limited non-life-threatening mucocutaneous Herpes simplex virus infections in immunocompromised patients.

-Acyclovir Ointment, USP 5% is contraindicated in patients who develop hypersensitivity to the components of the formulation.
+Acyclovir Ointment 5 % is contraindicated in patients who develop hypersensitivity to the components of the formulation.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: Systemic exposure following topical administration of acyclovir is minimal.
 Dermal carcinogenicity studies were not conducted.
-Results from the studies of carcinogenesis, mutagenesis, and fertility are not included in the full prescribing information for Acyclovir Ointment 5% due to the minimal exposures of acyclovir that result from dermal application.
-Information on these studies is available in the full prescribing information for acyclovir capsules, tablets, and suspension and acyclovir for injection.
+Results from the studies of carcinogenesis, mutagenesis, and fertility are not included in the full prescribing information for Acyclovir Ointment 5 % due to the minimal exposures of acyclovir that result from dermal application.
+Information on these studies is available in the full prescribing information for ZOVIRAX Capsules, Tablets, and Suspension and ZOVIRAX for Injection.

 Pregnancy: Teratogenic Effects: Pregnancy Category B. Acyclovir was not teratogenic in the mouse, rabbit, or rat at exposures greatly in excess of human exposure.
 There are no adequate and well-controlled studies of systemic acyclovir in pregnant women.
 A prospective epidemiologic registry of acyclovir use during pregnancy was established in 1984 and completed in April 1999.
 There were 749 pregnancies followed in women exposed to systemic acyclovir during the first trimester of pregnancy resulting in 756 outcomes.
 The occurrence rate of birth defects approximates that found in the general population.
 However, the small size of the registry is insufficient to evaluate the risk for less common defects or to permit reliable or definitive conclusions regarding the safety of acyclovir in pregnant women and their developing fetuses.
 Systemic acyclovir should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.